Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Charge transport

 \subsection{Analysis of dynamic conductance}

+Now we analyze the charge conductance in response to the ac voltages.
+The suppression of dc conductance of charge current due to photon-assisted processes in the presence of an ac gate voltage, or a rotating magnetic field, was discussed in Ref.\citenum{Floquet4}.
+Here we consider ac conductance in a double-driving experiment, where we first induce molecular spin precession at Larmor frequency $\omega_{L}$, and then turn on the oscillating fields with frequency $\Omega$ in the leads.
 Assuming equal chemical potentials of the leads $\mu_{L}=\mu_{R}=\mu$, we analyze the dynamic conductance $G(\Omega)$ at zero temperature.
-Since we work in the wide band limit, this symmetry simplifies the partitioning factors to $A_{\xi}=\Gamma_{\xi}/\Gamma$.
+Since we work in the wide-band limit, this symmetry simplifies the partitioning factors to $A_{\xi}=\Gamma_{\xi}/\Gamma$.
 Hence, Eq.~(\ref{eq:cond_part}) can be transformed into